 - Do you have less strength in your shoulder and/or arm than you did before your injury

 Other injuries or surgeries do not have specific PPD ratings defined under the AMA Guides.
 These injuries require doctors to use a combination of different measurements to determine what your shoulder PPD rating should be instead of assigning an exact rating for a particular type of injury or treatment.

 Once I get a PPD rating, when will my permanent partial disability benefits start?

 Also, Georgia PPD law has a presumption that works in your favor when it comes to payment of benefits.
-The law presumes that the insurance company receives your PPD rating within 10 days of when the doctor issues it.
-This means you do not have to usually prove that the insurance company actually received the PPD rating.
+The law presumes that the insurance company receives your PPD rating within 10 days of when the doctor gives the rating to you.

 Does workers compensation give me a higher PPD rating if I have shoulder surgery?

 To get a higher PPD rating paid, it is very likely that you would have to go to court and get a judge to decide that a higher rating is appropriate.
 To succeed in this, you will need additional evidence in the form of an opinion from another doctor (or more than one other doctor) showing a higher PPD than the insurance company is paying.